thredded/thredded/README.md

 * Turbolinks Classic.
 * Turbolinks Classic + jquery-turbolinks.

+Thredded JavaScript is also compatible with being loaded from script elements with `[async]` and/or `[defer]` attributes.

-To achieve this, all the Thredded code must register onload via `Thredded.onPageLoad`, e.g.:
+To achieve the above, all the Thredded code must register onload via `Thredded.onPageLoad`, e.g.:

 ```js